melmols/Certified_Jenkins_Engineer_CJE/Knowledge Base/Testing/Publishing tests.md

                           }

         -   You can set timeout for the entire Pipeline or for any stage timeout for the entire Pipeline timeout for the entire Pipeline
+             Note: you can add a 'when' clause to specify to skip if its not in the master branch etc Stage('blabla) when { branch 'master' }

                     options {

                       timeout(time: 30, unit: 'MINUTES')
                     }
                     timeout for an input stage